AdobeDocs/analytics.en/help/components/locations/configure-import-accounts.md

    +++FTP

+   >[!IMPORTANT]
+   >
+   >FTP should not be used because the data flows over the Internet in plain text.

       Data feed data can be delivered to an Adobe or customer-hosted FTP location.
 Requires an FTP host, username, and password.

       |Field | Function |